By Cat, Nov 2011 (Photo, right, from Wikimedia Commons)

 - Preheat oven to 350°F.

 - If using chicken breasts, it is best to brine them first; this helps them to retain moisture.
+You can also brine other pieces.
 Refer to How to Brine Chicken for instructions.

 - Arrange pieces, skin-side down, on broiler pan or on top of a layer of veggies.
 Season with salt and pepper (avoid salt on any brined pieces), garlic powder (if using), and paprika (if not ground with garlic).
 Turn pieces over (skin-up) and repeat.
 Then sprinkle Mrs Dash (or your own herb mix) over all.